spirali/haydi/docs/source/pipeline.rst

 time limit.
 This can be changed by parameters.

 The ``ctx`` parameter defines a context that is used to run the computation on the pipeline.
 Using this parameter you can run a parallelized :doc:`distributed computation <distributed>`.
-``timeout`` expects an ``int`` (number of seconds) or a ``timedelta`` object.
+Argument ``timeout`` expects an ``float`` (number of seconds) or a ``timedelta`` object.
 This controls the maximum permitted time of the computation.
-If the allocated time runs out, the computation will stop and return a partial result.
+If the allocated time runs out, the computation is stopped and a partial result is returned.

 Shortcuts
 ---------

-To make the code more concise, there are following defaults defined for the
+To make the code more concise, there are the following defaults defined for the
 pipeline:

 * Method: ``iterate``